 As of Dec.
-6, 2018, recreational use of cannabis was officially legalized.
+6, 2018, recreational use of cannabis was officially legalized in Michigan.
 But there are plenty of aspects of the new law that are hazy.
 To help break it all down, we spoke with Detroit-based criminal defense lawyer Matthew Abel, one of 15 people to sit on the drafting committee for Proposal 1.
 Abel also serves as executive director of the Michigan chapter of NORML, the National Organization for the Reform of Marijuana Laws.

 Who can use cannabis?
 Any adult 21 or older can use and possess cannabis.
 People can travel with up to 2.5 oz. of cannabis flower or 15 grams of concentrate anywhere except on a school property, school bus, or a correctional institution.
 For perspective: A plastic sandwich bag holds about 2 oz. of cannabis flower; concentrate cartridges tend to be .5 gram or 1 gram each.